EternityForest/pavillion/security.md

 Challenges should change at least once a minute.

 A server can use the sessionID to ignore messages if the client is already connected.
-When using PSK, the sessionID is the hash of the session key with the nonce as hash key.
-With ECC, the key is the hash of the session key with the server's nonce as key.
+The session ID is the server to client session key, hashed with either the PSK or the client's public key, depending on what encryption the session uses.

+So long as the server is still accepting messages on that session key, the connection can be considered in some sense "open", because there's no reason a server should change it's server to client key while still using the old client to server key.

+If this is not set up, any manner of random garbage data may be used.

 It should be all zeros or random if there is no active session to check.